mfat/systemd-pilot/README.md

 - Download from the [releases](https://github.com/mfat/systemd-pilot/releases) section the package for your distribution.

 ## Requirements
-If you prefer to run the python script directly, here are the requirements:
+If you prefer to run the Python script directly, here are the requirements:

 Python modules:
 - PyGObject>=3.42.0